jschwa95/jschwa95.github.io/_interviews/juul.md

 <b>L: I’m a big fan, but I totally get that.
 If there’s a big cult of personality for an artist, it can totally be a turnoff.</b>

-J: Here’s the thing, I did that with <a href="https://www.youtube.com/watch?v=p9JIIP5ZkIU">Girlpool</a> for a really long time.
+J: Here’s the thing, I did that with <a style="color: yellow" href="https://www.youtube.com/watch?v=p9JIIP5ZkIU">Girlpool</a> for a really long time.
 It took me a really long time to actively listen to Girlpool, and I love them.
 I really do, but I entered college, and the first four or five people that I really got close with were so so obsessed that it just felt that it was kind of untouchable for me, because I didn’t come in obsessed with the thing.

-<i> At this point Sarah told me about a band called <a href="https://www.youtube.com/watch?v=R_3u7aspmDY">Mew</a>, and I thought she was saying Neu, and when I went to google it, Northeastern University came up, which was very confusing. </i>
+<i> At this point Sarah told me about a band called <a style="color: yellow" href="https://www.youtube.com/watch?v=R_3u7aspmDY">Mew</a>, and I thought she was saying Neu, and when I went to google it, Northeastern University came up, which was very confusing. </i>

 J: I have so many associations with songs from that band.
 I don’t know if you’ve ever heard a band do something with a chord progression or a vocal progression that sticks in your mind as really emotionally impactful, but they do that in almost every song.